Simple example: Echo

 A convenient way to start designing many applications is to draw a diagram showing the streams and the operations on them.
 The diagram for the echo is shown below.

-The function that returns the heard sound from the spoken sound, the attenuation factor A and the delay D is:
+A function that returns the stream of heard sounds from the stream of spoken sounds is: